alvisespano/Lw/doc/spec.md

   | x :: xs -> f x :: map f xs
 ```

-That's the typical definition of `map : forall 'a :: *, 'b :: *. ('a -> 'b) -> list 'a -> list 'b` you would write in say OCaml or F#.
+That's the typical definition of `map : forall 'a 'b. ('a -> 'b) -> list 'a -> list 'b` you would write in say OCaml or F#.
 Just note that in Lw you can tell the interpreter (or the compiler) to pretty print kinds of type variable when universally quantified; by default it does, but there are few other behaviours you may enable in the command line - e.g. hide the universal quantifier and consider ticked type variables as universally quantified unless prefixed by an underscore (like in `'_a` as other MLs do), or annotate kinds only when different from star, or at the first left-to-right occurence.

 There will be further detailed sections for new data type definitions, advanced constructs and Lw-specific features.